wp-plugins/last-seen-posts-widget/readme.txt

 == Description ==

-This plugin creates a widget which will show the title and link to the last 5 posts a user has consulted.
+This plugin creates a widget which will show the title, thumnail and link to the last 5 posts a user has consulted.
-To store the data, it uses sessions.
+To store the data it uses sessions.

 Session handling is provided by slightly modified functions from the simple-session-plugin by pkwooster.